Patient and wife. Actor portrayal

 • Parkinson's reduces the brain’s production of dopamine—a chemical that sends signals that control movement

-The signs and symptoms of Parkinson’s disease can vary
+The signs and symptoms of Parkinson’s can vary

 Parkinson’s motor symptoms may include: